 But hey, there’s also GOOD news!

-The good news is that you can change the way that you approach stress – specifically by taking your current outlook about stress and giving it a totally new perspective.
+The good news is that you can change how you approach stress – specifically by taking your current outlook about stress and giving it a totally new perspective.
 In other words, change your mind to change your life.

 The stress and anxiety you deal with as someone who has experienced mental and emotional abuse at the hands of a narcissist puts you under a dangerous amount of pressure that can harm you mentally and even physically.

-When any kind of stress hits, a lot of different things start to go on inside of your body.
+When any kind of stress hits, many different things start to go on inside of your body.
 You can’t see it, but you can feel it – and if you’re dealing with a narcissist, you feel it even if you’re in the same room with them, let alone if you have to communicate.

-You get an automatic rise in blood pressure from the heightened emotional state.
-Your heart rate goes up.
+In other words, stress can be lethal.
+The effects are both significant and life-threatening.
+First, you get an automatic rise in blood pressure from the heightened emotional state.
+Second, your heart rate goes up.
 Long term, these two combined can affect your heart health.

 When stress is pounding at you, you start to get tense all over.
 You’ll feel that tension in your muscles.
 It can give you a headache – hence the term “tension headache.”

 The changes within your body cause your immune system to weaken.
-You'll get sick easier.
+As a result, you’ll get sick easier.
 Stress can weigh so heavily on your mind that anxiety builds.
-You get knots in your stomach and you start to lose sleep because you just can’t rest when the pressure of stress has you in its grip.
+You get knots in your stomach, and you start to lose sleep because you just can’t rest when the pressure of stress has you in its grip.

 Read this next part slowly: Stress only has as much power and as much control over your life as you allow it to have.
 The same goes for anxiety.

-Unfortunately, many people allow stress and anxiety to have a free reign, and this is especially true when you’re dealing with a narcissist – the stress becomes a sort of norm in your life – you can even become addicted to it.
+Unfortunately, many people allow stress and anxiety to have free reign.
+This is especially true when you’re dealing with a narcissist – the stress becomes a sort of norm in your life – you can even become addicted to it.

 Stress and anxiety, along with various other PTSD-related symptoms, can become bigger and feel more insurmountable the more that you allow them to overwhelm you.